efflux/doc-otobo-dev/content/get-started/architecture.rst

 Core Modules
 ------------

-Core modules are located under ``$OTRS_HOME/Kernel/System/*``.
+Core modules are located under ``$OTOBO_HOME/Kernel/System/*``.
 This layer is for the logical work.
 Core modules are used to handle system routines like *lock ticket* and *create ticket*.
 A few main core modules
 are:

 -  ``Kernel::System::Config`` to access configuration options.
--  ``Kernel::System::Log`` to log into OTRS log back end.
+-  ``Kernel::System::Log`` to log into OTOBO log back end.
 -  ``Kernel::System::DB`` to access the database back end.
 -  ``Kernel::System::Auth`` to check user authentication.
 -  ``Kernel::System::User`` to manage users.
 -  ``Kernel::System::Group`` to manage groups.
 -  ``Kernel::System::Email`` for sending emails.

-For more information see the `Documentation Portal <https://doc.otrs.com/doc/>`__.
+For more information see the `Documentation Portal <https://doc.otobo.com/doc/>`__.

 Front End Handle